-Apart from illiquid avenues like real estate, jewellery there are four major investment avenues available to you, namely:Debt Instruments
+Apart from illiquid avenues like real estate, jewellery there are - we, At KKCredible, Rajkot provide you four major investment avenues - Investment Planning Services available to you, namely:Debt Instruments like:

 Below is the Individual wealth comparison between world and India in various asset classes:

 For our example, let's look at a fictional investor named Tina.
 Tina is a twenty-something who is relatively new to investing, knows that she wants to invest, but isn't sure just how to do it.
 Her knowledge of finances is good, but she has no desire to spend her free time pouring over financial statements (or losing sleep because of her investments).